FusionAuth/fusionauth-site/site/_posts/2023-03-10-growing-is-hard.md

 ### Bye, Felicia
 Switching jobs means new experiences, more money and a change of scenery.
 This can be very appealing early in your career and can help you level up quickly.

-The downside is that you rarely develop the same level of experiences and skill that you would by sticking around, learning to work through conflict, mastering a code base and learning how to stay productive in spite of company politics.
+The downside is that you rarely develop the same level of experiences and skill that you would by sticking around, learning to work through conflict, mastering a code base, and learning how to stay productive in spite of company politics.

 Unfortunately this doesn't seem to be the sentiment shared by many engineers.